[Last updated 9th November, 2018]

 - Respiratory problems including asthma, runny or blocked nose

 - Skin conditions likes rashes, dermatitis, hives or eczema

-- Gastro problems such as nausea, reflux, vomiting, abdominal pain, diarrhoea
+- Gastro problems such as nausea, reflux, vomiting, abdominal pain, diarrhea

 Summary: Symptoms appear allergy-like, but they do not involve IgE antibodies.
 The only way to be sure is to get tested for allergies.

-If you are histamine intolerant then it makes sense to reduce the amount of histamine you consume.
+If you are histamine intolerant, it makes sense to reduce the amount of histamine you consume.